 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2015 and 2014.
+There have been no changes in the methodologies used at December 31, 2016 and 2015.

-Money market funds, unit investment trusts and equity securities: Valued at the closing price reported on the active market on which the individual securities are traded on the last business day of the Plan year.
+Money market funds and equity securities: Valued at the closing price reported on the active market on which the individual securities are traded on the last business day of the Plan year.

-Mutual funds: Valued at the NAV of shares held by the Plan at year-end based on quoted market price on active markets on the last business day of the Plan year.
+Mutual funds and unit investment trusts: Valued at the net asset value ("NAV") of shares held by the Plan at year-end based on quoted market price on active markets on the last business day of the Plan year.

 CCIC Unitized Common Stock Trust Fund: Valued based on the current market value of the underlying assets of the fund.
-These assets include cash equivalents as well as shares of Company common stock, which are valued at the closing price as reported by NYSE on the last business day of the Plan year.
+These assets include cash equivalents as well as shares of Company common stock, which are valued at the closing price as reported by the New York Stock Exchange on the last business day of the Plan year.
 The CCIC Unitized Common Stock Trust Fund has daily redemptions and one day trading terms.
-The CCIC Unitized Common Stock Trust Fund has no unfunded commitments at December 31, 2015.
+The CCIC Unitized Common Stock Trust Fund has no unfunded commitments at December 31, 2016.

 Common Collective Funds: Valued at the NAV of the respective common collective funds on the last business day of the Plan year based on audited financial statements.
 The common collective funds have daily redemptions and one day trading terms.
-The common collective funds have no unfunded commitments at December 31, 2015.
+The common collective funds have no unfunded commitments at December 31, 2016.